yfouillet/devops-automation-tools/README.md

 docker run --rm -it -h localhost -v $(pwd):/workspace yfouillet/devops-automation-tools
 ```

+### :warning: Warning for Windows, it is necessary to enable the drive mapping in Docker :warning:

+=> Settings -> Shared Drives -> Check the best drive used -> apply

 ### Start image in Docker with Windows command line (DOS)

 ```